-Line 44: Alimony Received
+Line 44: Alimony Received (Line 45, Non-Resident Return)

 Enter the amount received as alimony and separate maintenance payments.
 The recipient of alimony must include the amount received in gross income.
-For Alimony Paid, see the instructions for line 52.
+For Alimony Paid, see the instructions for line 52 (line 53).

-Line 45: Total Pensions and Annuities
+Line 45: Total Pensions and Annuities (Line 46, Non-Resident Return)

 Enter the total amount of taxable pensions and annuities received on this line.
-Pensions and annuities that are taxable as early or excess distributions under the Federal Internal Revenue Code (see Federal Form 5329) do not qualify for exemption from Mississippi income tax.
-Such income should be reported on this line as taxable income.
+Pensions and annuities that are taxable as early or excess distributions under the Federal Internal Revenue Code (see Federal Form 5329) do not qualify for exemption from Mississippi income tax. income should be reported on this line as taxable income.
 Separation pay is not retirement income and does not qualify for exemption.
 Deferred compensation plan distributions received prior to attainment of retirement age and/or service requirements are taxable for Mississippi purposes and should be reported on this line.
 Do not report Social Security benefits, annuity benefits received under the Federal Railroad Retirement Act, or retirement income on this line.
 Social Security benefits, Railroad Retirement benefits, and retirement income from federal, state, and private retirement systems are exempt in total.

-Line 46: Unemployment Compensation
+Line 46: Unemployment Compensation (Line 47, Non-Resident Return)

-Enter from Form(s) 1099-G the amount of unemployment compensation received in 2017.
-Unemployment compensation is taxable for Mississippi income tax purposes.
+Enter from Form(s) 1099-G the amount of unemployment compensation received in 2018.
+Unemployment compensation is taxable for

+Mississippi income tax purposes.
 Complete Form 80-107.

-Line 47: Other Income or Loss
+Line 47: Other Income or Loss (Line 48, Non-Resident Return)